availproject/docs/docs/using-avail/core-sdks-and-apis/using-light-client.md

 ---

 The **fat client** mode of operation is enabled by setting the `block_matrix_partition` parameter in the config file.
-The parameter needs to be set to a fraction of the matrix, the fraction size depending on the CPU power of the instance running the client.

-Fat clients are used to populate the DHT with the new block data by retrieving larger contiguous chunks of block matrix on each new block via RPC calls, and storing them on the DHT.
+This mode is  used to populate the DHT with the new block data by retrieving larger contiguous chunks of block matrix on each new block via RPC calls, and storing them on the DHT.
+The `block_matrix_partition` parameter needs to be set to a fraction of the matrix, the fraction size depending on the CPU power of the instance running the client.

 :::caution
-Fat client mode is **heavily** resource intensive and requires a far stronger machine than the regular light client.
+Fat client mode is **very** resource intensive and requires a far stronger machine than the regular light client.
 :::

 ---